determined-ai/determined/examples/tutorials/mnist_ptl/README.md

 ## QUESTION

-- What are dp, ddp2: data paraller and dist data prallel
+- What are dp, ddp2: data parallel and dist data prallel: don't directly support these but we do
   - do we support these with Horovad?
   - ddp seems to differ from dp and ddp2 (no batch parts)
   - https://pytorch-lightning.readthedocs.io/en/latest/multi_gpu.html#multi-gpu
-- What is AMP
+- What is AMP: automatic mixed precision

+## Resp

+- no dp ddp 2
+- globalbatch = local batch * number of gpus
+- for anything we don't support print warning. use our moneky patching library
+  - monkey_patch.py

 ## LightningModule